rsmets/personal-site/src/content/blog/mcp.md

 MCP's significance extends far beyond simple standardization.
 It fundamentally changes how we build AI applications by:

-1. **Enabling true composability** - Tools built for one LLM can be used with any MCP-compatible model
+1. **Enabling true composability** - Tool calls can be leveraged together via an MCP compliant client
-2. **Simplifying integration** - Developers can write a single integration that works across models
+2. **Simplifying integration** - Developers can write an MCP server that any MCP client can leverage
-3. **Providing a consistent approach to tool use** - No more juggling different formats for different models
+3. **Providing a consistent approach for RAG systems** - Via the sampling primitive and structured data a formal way of handling Retrieval Augmented Generation is defined

 As someone who's leverage modern agentic development frameworks, i.e. [Eliza](https://github.com/ai16z/eliza) and AWS Bedrock to name a couple, the way that context enrichment took place was always a bit bespoke.
 Now MCP standardizes this process through a simple protocol with a handful of primitives: resources, tools, prompts, and sampling. _And a handful more on the way: inputs, outputs, and more._

-### The Technical Implementation

-MCP uses a JSON-based protocol with several key components:

-- **Server Discovery** - How LLMs find available tools
-- **Tool Registration** - How tools advertise their capabilities
-- **Request Format** - Standardized structure for tool invocation
-- **Response Format** - Consistent way to return results

-The protocol is designed to be lightweight and extensible, making it easy to implement in any language or framework.
-Most importantly, it's stateless, allowing tools to be distributed across different services or even organizations.

 ### Adoption Across the Industry